HaozheLiu-ST/MEE/README.md

 # Combating Mode Collapse via Offline Manifold Entropy Estimation
-This is an example code of the proposed method (MaEM-GAN), which is accepted by AAAI'23 (Oral).
+This is an example code of [Combating Mode Collapse via Offline Manifold Entropy Estimation](https://arxiv.org/pdf/2208.12055.pdf), which is accepted by AAAI'23 (Oral).

 ## Requirements